Remote-controlled, coordinated navigation for inland waterways (FernBin)

 Project information

-As part of the project, a virtual test field shall be developed for the development of technologies necessary for the remote-control and the partial and full automation of ships.
-The focus is on modeling the virtual environment as well as the virtual ship.
+As part of the project, a virtual test field was built for the development of technologies necessary to the remote-control, and the partial and full automation of ships.
+The focus is on modeling the virtual environment and the virtual ship.
 Furthermore, the captain's behavior is to be monitored and virtually presented.
-In cooperation with the other partners, a holistic virtual and modular map of inland waterway transport shall be developed, including the overall inland waterway transport situation over the virtual test field.
+In cooperation with the other partners, a holistic virtual and modular map of inland waterway transport is to be developed, including the overall inland waterway transport situation over the virtual test field.

 Methods for the safe design of automation and remote monitoring for inland waterway navigation (SAFEBin)